|

 "glue" that holds cells together.
 Collagen is especially

-important in connective tissue to insure healthy ligaments, cartilage,
+important in connective tissue to ensure healthy ligaments, cartilage,

 tendons and the joints themselves.
 Scurvy, exemplified by our rattling